Fred Abbott Florida Gator Hall of Famer

 Just ask his high school football coach, Vince Thompson, and he’ll tell you: “He was a 100-percenter.
 He doesn’t know about not going full speed, and he led by example.”
 That’s right.
 Florida’s own Fred Catfish Abbott, one of America’s top 100 trial lawyers, continues to live his life the way he played football in high school – with everything he has.

-Originally from Brooksville, Florida, Catfish grew up loving football.
+Originally from Brooksville, Florida, Fred grew up loving football.
 He couldn’t have been happier when he got to Hernando High School and discovered he was big enough to play.
 His performance on the field got him inducted into the Hernando High Sports Hall of Fame in 2011.
 His attitude and his physical size (6’ 3” and 228 pounds) got him a scholarship to the University of Florida, where he played for the Gators (and also acquired the nickname – now his legal name – Catfish).

 At the University of Florida, though, he knew he wasn’t big enough to be an offensive lineman in the NFL, so he persuaded his coach to reassign him from offensive lineman to middle linebacker.
 Sure enough, Fish’s excellent judgment paid off.
 He played well for the Gators, was voted both Team Captain and All-South Eastern Conference Middle Line Backer of 1972, and inducted into the Gator Athletic Hall of Fame in 1988.